 - you’re legally allowed to have a civil union

-- you’ve been truthful on your civil union licence form
+- you have been truthful on your civil union licence form

-- you’ve got consent from a Family Court judge if you’re 16 or 17.
+- you have got consent from a Family Court judge if you’re 16 or 17.

 3. Pay the fee

-If you’re anywhere else in NZ, when you make your declaration, you’ll be given information about how to post your payment to the Births, Deaths and Marriages office in Wellington.
+If you’re anywhere else in NZ, when you make your declaration, you will be given information about how to post your payment to the Births, Deaths and Marriages office in Wellington.

 If you arrive in NZ less than 3 working days before the ceremony